hanabi/hanabi.github.io/misc/Convention_Reasons.md

 ### Play Order of Multiple 1's

-* In the Hyphen-ated conventions, we [play 1's in the opening hand from right-to-left](../Reference.md#playing-multiple-1s---play-order-inversion-in-the-starting-hand-part-1).
+* In the Hyphen-ated convention framework, we [play 1's in the opening hand from right-to-left](../Reference.md#playing-multiple-1s---play-order-inversion-in-the-starting-hand-part-1).
 Why?
 * First, notice that in Hanabi, when multiple cards are clued, players typically feel that playing the left-most (newest) card is "logical".
 * For example, in a 2 player game:
   * It is the first turn of the game and nothing is played on the stacks.